Revised April 3, 2019

 - Among these 11.7 million women, 7.2 million (61%) use modern contraceptives.
 The majority of modern contraceptive users rely on injectables (64%), and the next highest proportions of modern method users rely on implants (23%) and IUDs (6%), both of which are long-acting, reversible methods.

 - Women wanting to avoid a pregnancy who are not using a modern method are considered to have an unmet need for modern contraception.
 Of the 4.5 million women with unmet need, 4.4 million use no contraceptive method and 143,000 use traditional methods, which typically have low levels of effectiveness.

-- The proportion of women with an unmet need for modern contraception is much higher among women living in households in the poorest wealth quintile than among women living in households in the richest quintile (57% versus 26%).
+- Among women wanting to avoid a pregnancy, the proportion with an unmet need for modern contraception is much higher among women living in households in the poorest wealth quintile than among women living in households in the richest quintile (57% versus 26%).

-- Unmet need for modern contraception is also higher among women living in rural areas than among women living in urban areas (42% versus 22%).
+- Unmet need for modern contraception is also higher among women wanting to avoid pregnancy who live in rural areas than among those living in urban areas (42% versus 22%).

 Lack of essential maternal and newborn health services

 - Of the estimated 4.6 million pregnancies in Ethiopia, 46% are unintended (i.e., unwanted or not wanted in the next two years).
 Women with an unmet need for modern contraception account for 93% of all unintended pregnancies.